 PRENATAL BACK MASSAGE

-Our pregnancy cushion for massage tables enables our pregnant clients to lie in the prone position and receive a relaxing massage without having to sacrifice their personal comfort.
-In addition, the cushion is constructed from CFC-free urethane foam and Natursoft upholstery, ensuring it is built to last.
+With a pregnancy cushion for massage we enables our pregnant clients to lie in the prone position and receive a relaxing massage without having to sacrifice their personal comfort.

-WE ALSO OFFER PRENATAL THAI MASSAGE ON THE TABLE OR THE MAT
+WE ALSO OFFER PRENATAL MEDITATIVE THAI MASSAGE ON THE TABLE OR THE MAT

 Pregnancy Massage is increasingly gaining popularity as pregnant women begin recognizing the benefits prenatal massage has to offer women during pregnancy.
 Back pain is one of the more common side effects of pregnancy.
 Back pain can continue throughout pregnancy and even after.
 If you have to carry around other small children you may find your symptoms exacerbated during pregnancy.